machinereading/koreansummary/README.md

 	pip3 install -r requirements.txt

 ## Data Preparation For Korean
+### Data
+Data is came from [모두의 말뭉치](https://corpus.korean.go.kr/) and composed of list of the documents.
+Dependency and Frame semantics are parsed by [ETRI OPEN API](https://aiopen.etri.re.kr/) and [frameBERT](https://github.com/machinereading/frameBERT).
+Every documents have their id, original text, abstractive summary. 'document_id' is a id of each documents.
+'original' and 'abstractive_summary' have text, dependency, and frame parsed results for original document and human summury.
+Every dependency and frame results are in sentences.
+* sample: json_data/sample.json

+### Preprocess
 For data preparation, you have to make json formatted data files(korean.test.json, korean.valid.json, korean.train.json) in th same directory(JSON_PATH).
 Files have a same format of `json_data/sample.json`.
 If you want to split json files, you can split them as 'korean.test.0.json', 'korean.test.1.json', 'korean.test.2.json', ... .

 	python preprocess.py -mode format_to_bert -raw_path JSON_PATH -save_path BERT_DATA_PATH  -lower -n_cpus 1 -log_file ../logs/preprocess.log